activelamp/12-factor-demo/README.md

 --------------------------------------------------------------
 # WHAT'S GOING ON & ADDTIONAL STEPS TO TAKE THINGS FURTHER
+### The makefile
+The first file to take a look at in the GitHub repository is that “Makefile” .
+Think about it as the file that you are going to run to invoke the establishment (Make Setup) of a
+Docker container(s) and then to run (Make Start) the container(s).
+Start with the line 'Bundle-Install:' and 'Start-Sync:'.
+These are behind making the Docker-Sync function work and the name 'gem' is in reference to the fact they are written in the Ruby language.
+So you might want to glance at the the 'gemfile', 'gemfile.lock' and at the hidden directory
+'.bundle' which contains this function's configuration files and supporting components.
+Perhaps the most interesting syntax in the Makefile is the call to docker.sync; a function that basically is the coordination point for how your HOST outside the container talks with the inside of the container.
+Discussed further later.\

-The file to first take a look at in the GitHub repository is that “Makefile” .
-Basically you need to think about it as the file that you are going to run to invoke the installation of everything else.
-You can see commands in it that do typical things like Pull and Push images, invoke Docker to install and build, and grab files like the docker-composer.yml and docker-compose.dev.yml that define the environment.
-But the most interesting syntax is the call to docker.sync; a function that basically is the coordination point for how your HOST outside the container talks with the inside of the container.
+The lines you probably want to pay the closest attention to are the 'Setup:' and 'Start-Services:' steps.
+Recalling that you will run the (Make Setup) and (Make Start) steps from the command line, you will want to trace what they are doing by looking under each.
+You can see commands that do typical things like Pull and Push images, invoke Docker to install and build, and grab files like docker-composer.yml and docker-compose.dev.yml that define the container environment.
 <img src="img/MakeFile.png" width="500">\
 In the above line - "Start Services:"\
 Understand the sequence of multiple compose files at:\
 https://docs.docker.com/compose/reference/overview/#specifying-multiple-compose-files
 \
+### The docker-compose.yml file
 The ‘docker-compose.yml’ file is the place where the container environment is established.
 There are all sorts of videos and other resources that tell you how to set up the container so I don’t go into a bunch of detail here.
 The key thing to know is that containers are made up of ‘images’ and that ‘images’ are pulled from places like
 DockerHub.
 Images are the parts and are assembled into the whole; assuring that the parts talk to each other is one of the key things in defining the docker-compose.yml